-The more modern alternative to this choice is the Taylor-Hood element that uses (continuous) polynomials of degree k for the velocity and of degree k-1 for the pressure, where $k \ge 2$ .
+The more modern alternative to this choice is the Taylor-Hood element that uses (continuous) polynomials of degree k for the velocity and of degree k-1 for the pressure, where $k \geq 2$.
 This element is not only LBB-stable, but owing to its higher polynomial degree is also convergent of higher order.
 It is therefore widely used in commercial flow solvers, and is also the default element for the ASPECT code in geodynamics (Kronbichler et al., 2012; Heister et al., 2017).
 This element is obviously more difficult to implement, and building efficient solvers and preconditioners is also more complicated (Kronbichler et al., 2012; Clevenger et al., 2020).
-However, these drawbacks can be mitigated by building on one of the widely available finite element libraries that have appeared over the past 20 years; for example, ASPECT inherits all of its finite element functionality from the deal.II library (see Bangerth et al. (2007); Arndt et al. (2020)).
-We will note that one can also use a number of variations of the underlying idea of the Taylor-Hood element, for example on quadrilaterals and hexahedra by using $Q_k \times P{-(k-1)}$ (see for instance May et al. (2015), Lechmann et al. (2011) and Thielmann and Kaus (2012)) in which the pressure is discontinuous and of (total) polynomial degree k-1, but missing the part of the finite element space on every cell that distinguishes the space $Q_k$ on quadrilaterals/hexahedra from the space $P_k$ that is typically used on triangles/tetrahedra.
-Another variation is to enrich the pressure space by a constant shape function on each cell (see, for example, Boffi et al. (2011) and the references therein).
-All of these alternatives are stable for $k \ge 2$ , and in keeping with common usage of the term, we will also refer to all of these variations as "Taylor-Hood" or "Taylor-Hood-like" elements even though they are strictly speaking not what Taylor and Hood proposed in Taylor and Hood (1973).
+However, this drawback can be mitigated by building on one of the widely available finite element libraries that have appeared over the past 20 years; for example, ASPECT inherits all of its finite element functionality from the deal.II library (see Bangerth et al. (2007); Arndt et al. (2020)).
+We will note that one can also use variations of the underlying idea of the Taylor-Hood element, for example on quadrilaterals and hexahedra by using $Q_k \times P{-(k-1)}$ (see for instance May et al. (2015)) in which the pressure is discontinuous and of (total) polynomial degree k-1, but missing the shape functions that distinguish the space Q_k on quadrilaterals/hexahedra from the space P_k that is typically used on triangles/tetrahedra.
+Another variation is to enrich the pressure space by a constant shape function on each cell.
+All of these alternatives are stable for $k \geq 2$.